encukou/gillcup/doc/source/tutorial2.rst

 says that we are using a normal timer that reflects the system clock's seconds and starts when the main window is displayed.
-This is great for interactive animations; but other timers are possible: if we wanted to render a movie, we'd use a timer that advances by a fixed amount after we're drawing each frame.
+This is great for interactive animations; but other timers are possible: if we wanted to render a movie, we'd use a timer that advances by a fixed amount after we're drawn each frame.

 The second line applies a very uninteresting animation to the rectangle, rotating it instantly by 45°.
 This is about as disappointing as the blank